 Father of us all, teach us to love all of your children as we love our own, so that everyone of this earth may glimpse the unfathomable love you have for us.
 Amen.

 This is part four of a seven-part series.
-Join us each Wednesday for Growing in Friendship with God This Lent.
+Read the rest at Growing in Friendship with God This Lent.